loslcrd/pint/README.md

 Then click on the PINT icon, click on `Configure` and add your token into the provider field you want to use.

 When you are on a torrent file description page in your browser, click on PINT icon and click on `Fetch file(s)`.
 This will query your providers for the files and display the download links into the PINT popup.

+## Known bugs
+- Sometimes the extension does not select all the files linked to a torrent hash.
+- ...

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.